Who's Behind Listverse?

 10 Psychology Tricks You Can Use To Influence People

 Scientists decided to test this theory and found that those who were asked by the researcher for a personal favor rated the researcher much more favorably than the other groups did.
-It may seem counter-intuitive, but the theory is pretty sound.
+It may seem counter-intuitive, but the theory is pretty sound believe it or not!
 If someone does a favor for you, they are likely to rationalize that you must have been worth doing the favor for, and decide that therefore they must like you.

 Put these and hundreds of other tricks to nefarious use with the help of Mastering Conversational Hypnosis: Psychology Tricks to Influence People Easily and Get Exactly What You Want at Amazon.com!